howerj/liblisp/liblisp.md

 be added as well. freopen and/or opening in append mode need to be added as well.
 * Needed primitives; map, apply, loop, split, regex, tr.
+* Anonymous recursion would be a good thing to have.

 #### main.c